We've been featured in:

 • As the case goes on.

-Winning the case means receiving compensation, from which the solicitor would collect a success fee.
+Winning the case means receiving compensation, from which the solicitor would collect a success fee for their work.
 This is a small percentage, capped legally by The Conditional Fee Agreements Order 2013.

 Begin Your Claim